nunomourinho/ForensicVMServerAndClientDocs/docs/user/memory_dump_vm.rst

 9) Wait Until the Memory Ingest Module is Finished
 --------------------------------------------------
-This step can take several minutes or even hours to complete.
+This step may take some time, as Autopsy processes the memory dump.
+Depending on the size of the file and your computer's capabilities, this could take several minutes or even hours.
+A progress bar or other indicator may be available to monitor the process.
 Please be patient.

 .. figure:: img/memory_dump_0015.jpg
    :alt: Ingesting memory